parsa-ahmadi-nasab-emran-temple-owl/CIS3207/Project-3/README.md

 # CIS3207
 Project 3: Networked Spell Checker

+I will be doing the server.c and the client.c along with the pseudo code for this project since I have waited til the weekend before its due.

 Description of the project:

 the high level of network sockets is that they are communication channels between pairs of processes